Hero's journey: The Road of Trials

 The original departure into the land of trials represented only the beginning of the long and really perilous path of initiatory conquests and moments of illumination.
 Dragons have now to be slain and surprising barriers passed—again, again, and again.
 Meanwhile, there will be a multitude of preliminary victories, unsustainable ecstasies, and momentary glimpses of the wonderful land.

 The Meeting with the Goddess

-This is where the hero gains items given to him that will help him in the future.
 Campbell proposes thatThe ultimate adventure, when all the barriers and ogres have been overcome, is commonly represented as a mystical marriage of the triumphant hero-soul with the Queen Goddess of the World.
 This is the crisis at the nadir, the zenith, or at the uttermost edge of the earth, at the central point of the cosmos, in the tabernacle of the temple, or within the darkness of the deepest chamber of the heart.